aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 `IOT_ENDPOINT` - PREFIX ONLY (everything before ".iot" or "-ats.iot").
 This can be found under "Settings" in the IoT console or by running `aws iot describe-endpoint` in the AWS CLI

-`CREDENTIAL_ENDPOINT` - PREFIX ONLY (everything before ".credentials").
+`CREDENTIALS_ENDPOINT` - PREFIX ONLY (everything before ".credentials").
 This can only be found by running `aws iot describe-endpoint --endpoint-type iot:CredentialProvider` in the AWS CLI

 `AWS_DEFAULT_REGION` - Eg. us-east-1